 There are several ways that hackers can use to make money via botnets.
 Sending spam is one of the most common ways that hackers use to generate cash.
-People have become more cyber aware, and this leads to a low click rate on spam emails.
+People have become more cyber-aware, and this leads to a low click rate on spam emails.
 Despite this, hackers are still able to make millions of dollars annually out of spam campaigns.
 These spam campaigns often sell products such as pharmaceuticals.
-A study on pharmaceutical spam has shown that most of the products are counterfeit or are the wrong dosage.
+A study on pharmaceutical spam has shown that most of the products are counterfeit or are of the wrong dosage.

-Hackers have realized that by shortening URL, they get more people to open their messages.
+Hackers have realized that by shortening URLs, they get more people to open their messages.
 Hackers have changed their tactics to allow them to launder or whitewash the actual URL that you see in the email.